cheng-zhao/DIVE/README.md

 ## Compilation

-To build DIVE, the CGAL library, as well as its dependencies, has to be previously downloaded or installed, including (see also the [CGAL manual](https://doc.cgal.org/latest/Manual/thirdparty.html) for details)
+To build DIVE, the CGAL library and its dependencies has to be previously downloaded or installed, including (see also the [CGAL manual](https://doc.cgal.org/latest/Manual/thirdparty.html) for details)

 -   [CMake](https://cmake.org/)
 -   [GNU Multiple Precision Arithmetic Library](https://gmplib.org/) (GMP)